dmdutra/dmdutra/README.md

-I'm working from home and currently using [Chimera Linux](https://chimera-linux.org/).
-My IDE is Neovim. :)
+I'm working from home.
+My IDE is Linux and Neovim. :)

 Find me on:
 * https://dmdutra.github.io